EffieML/Mzone/README.md

 # Welcome to Mzone!
 (Flask React Project)

-Mzone is clone of Amazon, which is an ecommerce platform that sells many product lines.
+#### Mzone is inspired Amazon, which is an ecommerce platform that sells many product lines.
+#### The purpose of this website is strictly for academic or research-related activities.

 ## [Mzone live link](https://aa-mzone.onrender.com)
 ## [Project Wiki](https://github.com/EffieML/Mzone/wiki)